Ambrish5211/SACRED-HEARTS/project-guidelines.md

 ## Running the Application

 ### Option 1: Using Docker (Recommended)
-1. Make sure your `.env` file is set up in the backend as described above.
+1. Make sure your `.env` files are set up in both backend and frontend as described above.
 2. Start all services (backend, frontend, MongoDB) with Docker Compose:
    ```bash
    docker-compose up --build